-I was talking to a dear friend today (and by talking I mean texting) and we were discussing how much we love Jesus, but how little we love Christmas time.
-We discussed the absurdity of over-the-top religion that suddenly appears December 1-25, the pressure to buy people gifts and bake things made with pumpkin or mint.
-We discussed how we dared not say aloud we didn’t care for Christmas, lest we do not pass Go, do not collect $200, and basically go straight to hell.
+I was talking to a dear friend today (and by talking I mean texting) and we were discussing how much we love Jesus, but how little we love Christmas.
+We discussed the absurdity of the over-the-top spirituality that suddenly appears December 1-25, the pressure to buy people gifts and bake things made with pumpkin or mint.
+We discussed how we dared not say aloud we didn’t care for Christmas, lest we do not pass go, do not collect $200, and basically go straight to hell.

 I think some of it has to do with the time of year when Christmas falls.
 Not only are trees bare and temperatures low, but it’s the end of the year.
 In the year’s final month, we are naturally reflecting on the previous 11 months and that can be emotional.
 We recall memories made, but we also lament missed opportunities.
 We cherish new friends made, but simultaneously long for distant family and friends.
 We gush at Christmas photos capturing beautiful families, but groan for friends who’ve lost loved ones.
 The end of anything isn’t easy, and poor Christmas has to fall at the end of the year.

 Another thing is the work involved.
 I’m not going to lie, I am a terrible planner and Christmas takes too much planning and follow-through.
 Don’t get me wrong, I want to make sure my family has a wonderful Christmas, and not just out of obligation.
 I sincerely want my children to have family traditions they cherish and pass on to their families.
 But I feel like it’s already taking everything I’ve got just to give them a halfway-decent regular day–now I have to take it up a notch to wonderful?
 The God’s honest truth is the work involved with Christmas is exhausting.